Saint Vincent and the Grenadines

-Kingstown is the capital and main port.
-Saint Vincent has a British colonial history, and is now part of the Organisation of Eastern Caribbean States, CARICOM, the Commonwealth of Nations, the Bolivarian Alliance for the Americas and the Community of Latin American and the Caribbean States (CELAC).
+Saint Vincent is a member of the Organisation of Eastern Caribbean States, CARICOM, the Bolivarian Alliance for the Americas, and the Community of Latin American and Caribbean States (CELAC).

-In April 2021, the La Soufrière volcano erupted several times with "explosive events" continuing.
-By 12 April, 16,000 residents had evacuated the areas of their homes.
-Assistance and emergency financial support was being provided by several nearby islands, the United Kingdom and agencies such as the United Nations.
-The first significant offer of long-term funding, of US$20 million, was announced on 13 April 2021 by the World Bank.
+In April 2021, the La Soufrière volcano erupted several times with "explosive events" continuing for two weeks, resulting in the evacuation of 16,000 residents.
+Assistance and emergency financial support was provided by several nearby islands, the United Kingdom, and agencies such as the United Nations.
+The first significant offer of long-term funding of US$20 million, was announced on 13 April 2021 by the World Bank.

 Etymology

 Christopher Columbus, the first European to reach the island, named it after St. Vincent of Saragossa (San Vicente de Zaragoza) whose feast day was on the day Columbus first saw it (22 January 1498).
 The name of the Grenadines refers to the Spanish city of Granada, but to differentiate it from the island of the same name, the diminutive was used.
 Before the arrival of the Spaniards, the Kalinago natives who inhabited the island of St. Vincent called it Youloumain, in honour of Youlouca, the spirit of the rainbows, who they believed inhabited the island.